A Windfall, Teacher Shortages, and Uncertain Enrollments Shape Next Year's K-12 Budgets

 The stakes are high: The district is in the process of building three new schools, and efforts to address learning loss and keep students on track after the pandemic will be costly.
 Trongaard estimates the district needs more than $20 million for additional teachers, new buses, three additional school police officers, and a new reading academy to address learning loss.
 And that’s after abandoning a plan to extend the current school year by 10 days, which would have cost more than $1 million a day, or $30 per student, not counting technology, contracts, and other typical per-pupil expenses.

-The state government used the district’s $1.3 million allotment from the first federal stimulus package funds to cover the district’s enrollment losses.
-“We didn’t get any money, but we didn’t lose any money,” Trongaard said.
+The state government used the district’s $3 million allotment from the first federal stimulus package funds to cover the district’s enrollment losses.
+“We didn’t receive additional funds, but we didn’t lose any funds—keeping districts whole by holding them harmless,” Trongaard said.

 Figuring out whether the feds will reimburse this year’s costs